Pecneb/computer_vision_research/README.md

     <figcaption align="center">k_means algorithm with 4 initial cluster</figcaption>
 </figure>

 13. Using clustering on all detection data, seems to be pointsless, the algorithms cant discriminate different directions from each other.
 A better approach would be, creating feature vectors from trajectories, then run the clustering algorithms on the extracted features.

 14. Slow loggin problem solved, big improvement in speed.
 Creation of shell scripts, which enables sqlite3's Write-Ahead Logging.
 4x - 6x times speed improvement.

 15. First try at feature extraction and clustering.
 First I chose Affinity Propagation Clustring algorithm.
 AffinityPropagation creates clusters by sending messages between pairs of samples until convergence.
 A dataset is then described using a small number of exemplars, which are identified as those most representative of other samples.
 The messages sent between pairs represent the suitability for one sample to be the exemplar of the other, which is updated in response to the values from other pairs.
 This updating happens iteratively until convergence, at which point the final exemplars are chosen, and hence the final clustering is given.
 Affinity Propagation can be interesting as it chooses the number of clusters based on the data provided.
 For this purpose, the two important parameters are the preference, which controls how many exemplars are used, and the damping factor which damps the responsibility and availability messages to avoid numerical oscillations when updating these messages.
 Algorithm description: The messages sent between points belong to one of two categories.
 The first is the responsibility $r(i, k)$, which is the accumulated evidence that sample $k$ should be the exemplar for sample $i$.
 The second is the availability $a(i, k)$ which is the accumulated evidence that sample $i$ should choose $k$ sample to be its exemplar, and considers the values for all other samples that $k$ should be an exemplar.
 In this way, exemplars are chosen by samples if they are (1) similar enough to many samples and (2) chosen by many samples to be representative of themselves.
 More formally, the responsibility of a sample $k$ to be the exemplar of sample $i$ is given by: $$r(i, k) \leftarrow s(i, k) - max [ a(i, k') + s(i, k') \forall k' \neq k ]$$
 Where $s(i, k)$ is the similarity between samples $i$ and $k$.
 The availability of sample $k$ to be the exemplar of sample $i$ is given by: $$a(i, k) \leftarrow min [0, r(k, k) + \sum_{i'~s.t.~i' \notin \{i, k\}}{r(i', k)}]$$
 To begin with, all values for $r$ and $a$ are set to zero, and the calculation of each iterates until convergence.
 As discussed above, in order to avoid numerical oscillations when updating the messages, the damping factor $\lambda$ is introduced to iteration process: $$r_{t+1}(i, k) = \lambda\cdot r_{t}(i, k) + (1-\lambda)\cdot r_{t+1}(i, k)$$ $$a_{t+1}(i, k) = \lambda\cdot a_{t}(i, k) + (1-\lambda)\cdot a_{t+1}(i, k)$$ where $t$ indicates the iteration times.
+**TODO:** Insert pictures of results of affinity propagation.

+16. Although affinity propagation does not require initial cluster number, it seems that the results are not usable.
+Other algorithm should be tested ex.: K-Mean, Spectral.
+For better results, detections should be filtered out, becouse of false positive detections.
+Standing objects were detected, so those should be filtered out.

 ## References

 ### Darknet-YOLO

 <a id="1">[1]</a>
 @misc{bochkovskiy2020yolov4,
       title={YOLOv4: Optimal Speed and Accuracy of Object Detection},